 Is public transportation in Buenos Aires safe?

 Public transport around Buenos Aires is safe, but there are some sketchy places to be aware of.
 Looking after your belongings and not keeping valuables in your pockets is the best way to go, especially on crowded buses and subte lines.

 The buses actually cover a lot of ground.
 Surprisingly it’s pretty fast (even with all the traffic) and very cheap.
-The Buenos Aires government website (Como Llego) has a journey planner which makes it an actual breeze to get around the city.
-You can also download this as an app, which we’d recommend for your safety: much less chance of getting lost.
+You can also download an app to check lines and connections, which we’d recommend for your safety: much less chance of getting lost.